 Published posts are already live on your social, scheduled posts are those already timed to go live in the future, drafts are already written posts but don’t have any set time to publish yet and finally, errors are posts that ran into an issue while attempting to publish.

-With a Paid account users can take any post from your Facebook page and easily turn it into an ad by using our boost feature.
+With a Paid SEMrush account you can take any post from your Facebook page and easily turn it into an ad by using our boost feature.
 Not only will this post be shown to the people that follow your page, but it will also increase your reach to those outside your page, as well as Facebook Messenger and Instagram.

 To boost one of your Facebook Posts all you need to do is select the blue boost button located next to any post.